loda-lang/loda-programs/programs/oeis/list3.md

 * [A315309](http://oeis.org/A315309) ([L15 program](A315309.asm)): Coordination sequence Gal.4.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315538](http://oeis.org/A315538) ([L15 program](A315538.asm)): Coordination sequence Gal.3.50.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315654](http://oeis.org/A315654) ([L15 program](A315654.asm)): Coordination sequence Gal.3.49.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315734](http://oeis.org/A315734) ([L16 program](A315734.asm)): Coordination sequence Gal.4.136.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315907](http://oeis.org/A315907) ([L09 program](A315907.asm)): Coordination sequence Gal.3.40.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A316224](http://oeis.org/A316224) ([L08 program](A316224.asm)): a(n) = n*(2*n + 1)*(4*n + 1).
 * [A316355](http://oeis.org/A316355) ([L08 program](A316355.asm)): 2k-1 appears 2k times after 2k-2 appears once.